-Based on the research, it is found that people who have a low amount of animal-derived protein and dependent on plant-based foods to meet their protein requirements experienced better health and increased lifespan.
-On the contrary, people who consumed diets that are rich in animal-derived protein were associated with early mortality, osteoporosis, liver and kidney malfunction, colon cancer, and more.
+Based on the research, it is found that people who have a low amount of animal-derived protein and are dependent on plant-based foods to meet their protein requirements experienced better health and increased lifespan.
+On the contrary, people who consumed diets rich in animal-derived protein were associated with early mortality, osteoporosis, liver and kidney malfunction, colon cancer, and more.

-In this article, we will look at the types of protein deficiency diseases in detail.
+This article will look at the types of protein deficiency diseases in detail.
 (1)

-Protein Deficiency Diseases
+Protein Deficiency Diseases List

 The deficiency of adequate protein in the diet is the leading cause of death in children.
 This situation is prevalent in several poor and underdeveloped nations in the world.
 Marasmus and Kwashiorkor are two primary signs of protein deficiency.
 Kwashiorkor impacts a million children throughout the world.

 Lack of protein in the diet can also make you irritable and moody.
 It can put you on a roller coaster ride of emotional fluctuations.
 You can feel excited and overly happy at one time and depressed at the other moment.
-If you relate to this type of behavior, then it could be because of hormonal imbalance in the body.
+If you relate to this type of behavior, it could be because of a hormonal imbalance in the body.

 Your body is not capable of making an adequate number of neurotransmitters.
 This leads to a change in the processing of the brain.
 Due to low dopamine and serotonin levels, you may either feel overly aggressive or depressed.
 (3)